The Dangers of Black Mold Exposure

 Once black mold gets into a home, it can spread quickly and cause health problems for everyone living there.

-How Does Black Mold Get Into Your Home?
+How Black Mold Get Into Your Home

-Flooded basement with black moldMold spores float in the air, and come into your home through doors, windows, and ventilation systems.
+Mold spores float in the air, and come into your home through doors, windows, and ventilation systems.
 They can even be carried in on your shoes or your pet’s fur.
 However, mold only begins to spread when it comes into contact with moisture.
 That’s why you’ll most often find mold growing in damp basements or along pipes.

 Black mold grows especially well in homes because it feeds on porous materials like drywall and carpeting.
 However, like all forms of mold, it does require constant moisture to grow.
 Often, you’ll find black mold in your home after experiencing some sort of flooding or water damage.

-Even without any type of water related incident, the dangers of black mold can still be present, particularly in humid parts of a home like the bathroom or basement.
+Even without any type of water related incident, the dangers of black mold exposure can still be present, particularly in humid parts of a home like the bathroom or basement.

 Locating & Identifying Black Mold